graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 The above example declares the key field `sku` to be inaccessible from the composite schema.
-However, type system members marked as inaccessible can still be used within the _execution schema_ to fulfill requirements or lookups.
+However, type system members marked as inaccessible can still be used within the _execution schema_ to fulfil requirements or lookups.

 In contrast to the `@internal` directive the `@inaccessible` directive hides a